Quantifying EPR: the resource theory of nonclassicality of common-cause assemblages: Related Work

 The set of free operations in any resource theory should be motivated by natural physical constraints in the scenario of interest.
 The set of S-1W-LOCC operations is hence a meaningful choice in scenarios wherein one-way classical communication is possible.
 Indeed, the choice of S-1W-LOCC as the set of free operations was motivated by the fact that it is the most general set that does not compromise the security of 1S-DI-QKD protocols~\cite{gallego2015resource}.
 In contrast, the motivation behind our LOSR approach is fundamentally different.
 Rather than using a methodology which singles out one particular task for which assemblages are known to be useful, we take a principled approach that applies to any scenario with a common-cause causal structure.
 In particular, we follow a general construction that can be applied to study nonclassicality in arbitrary causal networks, as first introduced in Ref.~\cite{cowpie} (see in particular Appendix~A3 therein).
 Indeed, our resource theory of EPR assemblages is simply a type-specific instance of the type-independent resource theory introduced in Ref.~\cite{schmid2020type}.
 This is the most significant conceptual advantage of our LOSR approach -- it unifies the study of nonclassicality of assemblages with the study of nonclassicality of arbitrary processes in common-cause (e.g., Bell) scenarios.
 This unified view leads to a deeper understanding of nonclassical correlations, as well as to new technical tools for studying them~\cite{schmid2020standard,schmid2020type,rosset2020type}.

 It is also worth noting that, at a technical level, LOSR conversions of assemblages are much easier to characterize and study than the S-1W-LOCC conversions.

-The fact that we have taken a principled approach to constructing our resource theory also implies a final advantage: our framework extends naturally and uniquely to more general scenarios, including multipartite EPR scenarios, as well as EPR scenarios where the processes about which Alice is learning are dynamic (e.g., general channels or Bob-with-input processes).
+The fact that we have taken a principled approach to constructing our resource theory also implies a final advantage: our framework extends naturally and uniquely to more general scenarios, including multipartite EPR scenarios, as well as EPR scenarios where the processes about which Alice is learning are dynamic (e.g., general channels or Bob-with-input processes\footnote{Bob-with-input processes are those in which Bob can locally influence the state preparation of his system~\cite{sainz2020bipartite}.}).
 It is not clear how prior approaches generalize to these cases; indeed, in past work there is no consensus even on the simplest question of how to define free assemblages in multipartite EPR scenarios (we discuss this point further in the following sections).

 Finally, for completeness, we note that the LOSR and S-1W-LOCC resource theories do in fact lead to different pre-orders, and hence give different answers to questions about the relative value of assemblages.